pereznetworks/A-Course-Rating-API/README.md

       - also .select does not works, aka: find({field:value}, selectOption, callback())
   - when using mongoose directly, not in my promise wrapped documentMethods...
     - then everything works !!
-  - refactored all routes to use mongoose db methods directly
+  - refactored all Course routes to use mongoose db methods directly
     - will have to figure out why later..
     - removed calls to my documentMethods
-    - using only in 1 route
+    - using only in 1 route and User routes
         - post new review route uses my documentMethods
   - retested all routes
     - auth, permission check, validation...